relay2334/SPV1/README.md

 ````

-For the database backend, The Wall of Sheep supports MySQL, and Postgres.
+For the database backend, Shepards Pi supports MySQL, and Postgres.
 For the purposes of this guide, we will cover MariaDB.

 ````
 # Install the binaries